Azure/azurehpc/apps/io500/readme.md

 # IO-500 HPC Storage benchmark

-The [IO-500](https://www.vi4io.org/std/io500/start) is a I/O storage benchmark designed to measure and compare different storage solutions.
+The [IO-500](https://www.vi4io.org/std/io500/start) is a I/O storage benchmark designed to measure and compare different HPC storage solutions.
 It runs a suite of throughput, IOPS and metadata benchmarks and gives a score to rank the storage solution.
 It uses modified versions of LLNL IOR/MDtest and a find benchmark.

 The IO-500 benchmark needs to be built on HB or HC sku's with CentOS-HPC 7.6 (using mpi/mpich-3.3).
 See one of the examples for building a Cluster with HB or HC skus and PBS. (e.g. [simple_hpc_pbs](../../examples/simple_hpc_pbs/readme.md))